Attar of Nishapur: Divan

-A miniature painting by Bihzad illustrating the funeral of the elderly Attar of Nishapur after he was held captive and killed by a Mongol invader.
+A miniature painting by Behzad illustrating the funeral of the elderly Attar of Nishapur after he was held captive and killed by a Mongol invader.

 The Diwan of Attar (دیوان عطار) consists almost entirely of poems in the Ghazal ("lyric") form, as he collected his Ruba'i ("quatrains") in a separate work called the Mokhtar-nama.
 There are also some Qasida ("Odes"), but they amount to less than one-seventh of the Divan.
 His Qasidas expound upon mystical and ethical themes and moral precepts.
 They are sometimes modelled after Sanai.
 The Ghazals often seem from their outward vocabulary just to be love and wine songs with a predilection for libertine imagery, but generally imply spiritual experiences in the familiar symbolic language of classical Islamic Sufism.
 Attar's lyrics express the same ideas that are elaborated in his epics.
 His lyric poetry does not significantly differ from that of his narrative poetry, and the same may be said of the rhetoric and imagery.

 Legacy

 Influence on Rumi

 Attar is one of the most famous mystic poets of Iran.
 His works were the inspiration of Rumi and many other mystic poets.
 Attar, along with Sanai were two of the greatest influences on Rumi in his Sufi views.
-Rumi has mentioned both of them with the highest esteem several times in his poetry.
+Rumi has mentioned both poets with the highest esteem several times in his poetry.
 Rumi praises Attar as follows:

 Attar has roamed through the seven cities of love while we have barely turned down the first street.

 As a pharmacist

 Attar was a pen-name which he took for his occupation.
-Attar means herbalist, druggist, perfumist or alchemist, and during his lifetime in Persia, much of medicine and drugs were based on herbs.
+Attar means herbalist, druggist, perfumist or alchemist, and during his lifetime in Iran, much of medicine and drugs were based on herbs.
 Therefore, by profession he was similar to a modern-day town doctor and pharmacist.
-Further, Attar also refers to rose oil.
+Further, the term Attar also refers to rose oil.